-The Customs Icons I Used And Where I Got Them
+The Custom Power BI Icons I Used & Where I Got Them

 In this tutorial, we’re looking at a dashboard that I used in one of my webinars, and here you can see how I’ve used custom icons.
 I’ve used them inside the charts and in the title.